Home About

 WJI’s mission is to engage, equip, connect, and encourage Christians called to use their gifts in the field of multimedia journalism.

-WORLD News Group (WNG) started as a children’s publication in 1981 under Joel Belz, a returning missionary from China.
-WNG has expanded to multiple platforms and provides sound journalism, grounded in facts and Biblical truth.
+WORLD News Group started as a children’s publication in 1981 under Joel Belz, a returning missionary from China.
+WORLD has expanded to multiple platforms and provides sound journalism, grounded in facts and Biblical truth.
 In 1986, it launched WORLD Magazine.
-The leadership of WORLD News Group recognized the need for a program that trained journalists to cover news events from a Christian worldview.
+The leadership of WORLD recognized the need for a program that trained journalists to cover news events from a Christian worldview.
 Robert Case spearheaded WJI's training program after conversations with Joel Belz, Marvin Olasky, and Nick Eicher.
-In 1999, twenty-two students attended the very first WJI in Asheville, North Carolina.
-Today, WJI is still equipping and encouraging Christians to use their gifts in the field of multimedia journalism.
-Students have attended intensives in the United States Asheville, Washington, D.C., Los Angeles, New York City, and Austin; and internationally in Uganda, Hong Kong, Poland, Belgium, and Switzerland.
+In 1999, twenty-two students attended the first WJI hosted in Asheville, North Carolina.
+Today, WJI is still equipping and encouraging Christians to use their gifts in multimedia journalism.
+Students have attended intensives in these United States cities: Asheville, Washington, D.C., Los Angeles, New York City, and Austin; and internationally in Uganda, Hong Kong, Poland, Belgium, and Switzerland.
 Learn more about WORLD’s history here.

 Do you value truth, clarity, diligence, connections, and encouragement?